 >>

-of God according to the flesh, are those who are first in line to receive this
+of promise according to the flesh and are first in line to receive this

 salvation.
 Afterward, we too among the gentiles are welcome to the grace of